fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

     Full `wezterm.lua` source [here](https://github.com/fredrikaverpil/dotfiles/blob/main/wezterm.lua).

+I use `Ctrl+Shift+s` to bring up the workspace manager.
+Then I start typing out the path I want to open a new session in.
+Then I can hit that same command again to jump between workspaces, or I can use `Ctrl+Shift+[` or `Ctrl+Shift+]` to jump between them more quickly.

+I've also set up a custom workspace which is loaded on Wezterm startup, which goes into my dotfiles repository and starts up Neovim.
+Using a hotkey `Ctrl+Shift+d` I can also always jump directly to this workspace.

+!!! example "wezterm.lua"

+    ```lua
+    wezterm.on("gui-startup", function(cmd)
+      local dotfiles_path = wezterm.home_dir .. "/.dotfiles"
+      local tab, build_pane, window = mux.spawn_window({
+        workspace = "dotfiles",
+        cwd = dotfiles_path,
+        args = args,
+      })
+      build_pane:send_text("nvim\n")
+      mux.set_active_workspace("dotfiles")
+    end)
+    ```

+    Full `wezterm.lua` source [here](https://github.com/fredrikaverpil/dotfiles/blob/main/wezterm.lua).

-This is such a breath of fresh air, to not have to use tmux which adds percievable latency, especially when drawing the screen.
+This is such a breath of fresh air, not having to use tmux for session management.
 Wezterm also comes out of the box with ability to split the terminal horizontally or vertically and most of the features you would miss from leaving tmux.
 Hit `Ctrl+Shift+P` to bring up the command palette and explore.

 The only thing I'm a little wary about is how wezterm plugins are just read on the fly from the Internet like this.
 I might vendor the